icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 | `cghub`          | Cancer Genomic Hub             |
 | `pdc`            | Bionimbus Protected Data Cloud |

-All clients require an absolute path to your local client installation under `repo:   path` in the config file or `ICGCGET_REPO_PATH` as an environmental variable.
+All clients require an absolute path to your local client installation set as `ICGCGET_REPO_PATH` as an environmental variable or under `repo:   path` in the config file.
 All clients support the ability to configure the number of data streams to use when downloading under `repo:   transport:   parallel` or `REPO_TRANSPORT_PARALLEL` Most clients can be made to download using the UDT protocol by using the `repo:   udt` config option.